 Sometimes an accident is caused by both parties, meaning that no one party is 100% responsible for the accident.
 Colorado law takes this into account by operating under a modified comparative negligence system, which applies when the claimant shares some amount of legal fault for the accident.
 However, their percentage of fault cannot exceed 50%, or they will be barred from collecting anything from the other at-fault party.

 Colorado courts are required to apply the modified comparative rule in negligence cases, which means most claimants will likely be assigned some percentage of the blame and have their compensation reduced.
 For instance, a judge may assign you 10% of the blame, which means your total compensation will be reduced by 10%.

-Insurance adjusters also tend to bring up the comparative negligence rule during negotiations as a way to try and reduce their payout and responsibility.
+Insurance adjusters often invoke the comparative negligence rule during negotiations to reduce their payout and responsibility.
 Contacting a personal injury attorney in Lakewood, CO before speaking with the at-fault party’s insurance company can go a long way in ensuring that you are receiving the total value of your claim and not being lowballed or being taken advantage of.

 Colorado Capped Damages in Personal Injury Claims

 Sometimes, states cap damages (the monetary awards) that a claimant can receive.
 Colorado caps non-economic damages, including compensation for difficult-to-quantify negative impacts the claimant suffered because of their injury.
 Non-economic damages are capped at $250,000 or $500,000 in catastrophic injury cases.
 Colorado also caps medical malpractice non-economic damages at $300,000 and overall damages at $1 million.